Linda-Mo/Edu_world/README.md

 track of a student’s study progress and it has a calendar to allow students make events for tests, study sessions, tutor sessions etc.

+EDU-WORLD Offers students variety learning materials depending on the students.

+Pre-school children : Can use the app to get learning gaming.
+Like how to count from one to ten, how to do spellings, how to pronounce words etc.

+Primary and secondary school : can use the app to get learning materials, consult with tutors or book appointments with tutors, in-app messaging to ask questions, calendar to books events such as tests and study sessions, keep track of their studying, get previous question papers and solutions.
+Can get tips on how to study and prepare for tests.
+They can select types of subjects they are studying or want to study, and add more subjects they are interested learning. teachers or tutors.

+Tertiary or University : can use the app to get learning materials, consult with tutors or book appointments with tutors, in-app messaging to ask questions, calendar to books events such as tests and study sessions, keep track of their studying, get previous question papers and solutions.
+Can get tips on how to study and prepare for tests.
+They can select the course they are doing or want to do, and add other courses they are interested learning.
+They can also access previous videos of teachers or tutors.

+EDU-WORLD Offers parents to be part of their children’s educational process.
+Parents can use the app to :

+Monitor their children’s study process.
+Monitor their children’s learning progress.
+Help their children’s with studying and preparing for tests or assessments.
+Monitor their children’s messaging with tutors.
+Monitor their children’s tutoring sessions.
+Can get feedback from tutors and teachers about their child. etc.

+Parents play an important role in a child’s growth and learning, hence including parents in the app they can have a role in their child’s learning.

+EDU-WORLD Will have a variety of teachers and tutors around the world, each teacher/tutor will be teaching based on their qualifications. teachers/tutors will be able to :

+Post videos of their teaching sessions.
+Answers questions posted by students on messaging platform.
+Allow appointments for one-on-one tutoring.
+Upload teaching materials for the students.
+Assess students learning progress.
+Give students tests or assessments.
+Use the calendar to keep track of their schedules and sessions.
+Give reviews and advices to students.
+Upload revision guides
+Etc.

 ## How we built it
 I was built using android studio with firebase and Agora.